Use of Restraint in Vertebrate Animal Studies

 Momentary Restraint

-Momentary Restraint such as that used for withdrawing blood or administering an injection — does not need to be included in the Exceptions section of the Application for Vertebrate Animal Use (AVAU).
+Momentary Restraint such as that used for withdrawing blood or administering an injection does not need to be included in the exception section of the Application for Vertebrate Animal Use (AVAU).

 Prolonged Restraint

-Prolonged Restraint such as metabolism cages/stalls — should be avoided unless it is essential for achieving research objectives and is specifically approved by the IACUC.
+Prolonged Restraint should be avoided unless it is essential for achieving research objectives and is specifically approved by the IACUC.
 There is no one set duration to define “prolonged” for all species or types of studies.
+The IACUC will determine if further justification as prolonged restraint is required on a case-by-case basis.
 As the duration of restraint increases, a concomitant increase in attention should be given to alternatives to restraint, to the endpoint criteria for the restraint, and to monitoring the health and well-being of the restrained animal.
-The restraint must be described based on the species and scientific rationale and must be justified in the Exceptions section of the AVAU.
+The restraint must be described based on the species, scientific rationale and justified in the Exceptions section of the AVAU.

 Prolonged restraint is subject to the following considerations: